TantalizingThyroids/Event.ly/README.md

 # Event.ly

+>

-> A product designed for people who's scheduled activites may be weather dependent, would like alerts if inclement weather coincides with scheduled activities.
+A product designed for people who's scheduled activites may be weather dependent, would like alerts if weather change will affect scheduled activities.

 ## Team